sballano/nspanel_thermostat/hardware_mods.md

 ![Cutting the trace](img/doc/13_cutting_trace_dust.jpg)

-The circuit must be cleaned as best as possible, the two sides of the trace have to be completely isolated, so it is recommended to have an openning of 4mm or more, also the opening has to be wider than the trace itself in both sides.
+The circuit must be cleaned as best as possible, the two sides of the trace have to be completely isolated, so it is recommended to have an opening of 4mm or more, also the opening has to be wider than the trace itself in both sides.
 Make sure the edges of the PCB don't have any kind of metal shaving.
 Cleaning the edges with a razor blade is recommended.

 ![Trace cut bottom](img/doc/14_trace_cut_bottom.jpg)

 This is the cut viewed from the top side, inspect and clean the cut in both sides.
-Use isopropylic alcohol to clean the PCB and all the dust.
+Use isopropyl alcohol to clean the PCB and all the dust.

 ![Trace cut top](img/doc/15_trace_cut_top.jpg)